nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

+Clears all entries from the planner so that you can remove all tasks within the planner at once.
-Clears all entries from the planner.
-Automatically brings your calendar back to the current date.
+<br> Automatically brings your calendar back to the current date.

 Format: `clear`